Saudi Arabian Grand Prix Continues as Planned Despite Rebel Attack On Oil Facility - UrduPoint

 Saudi Arabian Grand Prix Continues 'as Planned' Despite Rebel Attack On Oil Facility

-Flames ripped through the nearby Aramco oil refinery and drivers smelt the fire during the opening practice run.
+Flames ripped through the nearby Aramco oil refinery and was smelt by drivers during the opening practice run.

 Drivers and team bosses attended a meeting in the paddock with race organisers and Formula One management shortly before second practice which was scheduled to begin at 1600GMT.

-The start of the session was delayed by 15 minutes as F1 boss Stefano Domenicali insisted the race weekend would continue.
+The start of the session was delayed by 15 minutes as F1 boss Stefano Domenicali insisted the race weekend will continue.

-"Formula 1 has been in close contact with the relevant authorities following the situation that took place today," said an F1 spokesman.
+"He informed them that the weekend will go ahead as planned and that the safety of the event has been a priority for authorities prior to this incident," said an F1 spokesman.

+"He will continue to update them with any new information and will likely meet with team principals in the evening to share any new information.

 "I smell burning - is it my car?" said the Dutchman on his team radio.